Syffe/docs/docs/source/actions/post_check.rst

     -
     - The summary of the check.

+  * - ``success_conditions``
+    - list of conditions
+    -
+    - List of conditions to match to mark the pull request check as succeeded, otherwise, it will be marked as failing.
+      If unset, the conditions from the rule that triggers this action are used.

 As the ``title`` and ``summary`` use on :ref:`data type template`, you can benefit from any pull request attributes, e.g. ``{{author}}``, and also these